Backup and Restoration

 A default backup task is created to run at 15:59 every day, which tends to slow down the system and may lock entry for sites with significant patient and observation data.
 The steps below allow an administrator to change the time the scheduled backup runs

-On the home page select Legacy Administration
+- On the home page select Legacy Administration - Legacy System Administration

 The default location of backup files for is local Disk C in Users/{UserAccount}/Application Data/OpenMRS/backup folder Or C:/Application Data/OpenMRS/backup.